jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Life is really simple, but we insist on making it complicated.
+Efficiency is doing things right; effectiveness is doing the right things.
-- Confucius
+- Peter Drucker

-Updated on: [10/30/2022]
+Updated on: [10/31/2022]
 <!-- #quoteEnd -->
 </pre>